Frequently Asked Questions

 Once you are admitted and enrolled at MMA, you will begin to receive important information and communications from our Billing Office.
 If you have questions about billing outside of what is outlined below, please contact their office at 207-326-2243.

-As a first-year students, you will receive information directly from TMS.
 If you have questions or would like additional information, please contact MMA’s Billing Office at 207-326-2243.

 Welcome to the Mariner community, parents, and families!
 We are excited to have your join us and proud to have your student at MMA.